-13.4.3 When a significant spill occurs inside a DoD installation and cannot be contained within the installation boundaries or threatens the local Japanese drinking water resource, the installation commander must immediately notify the appropriate Service Component Commander, LEC, and appropriate local governmental authorities.
+13.4.3 When a significant spill occurs inside a U.S. exclusive use facility and area and cannot be contained within the facility and area, or threatens a local Japanese water resource, the installation commander must immediately notify the appropriate Service Component Commander, LEC, and appropriate local governmental authorities.